SachinShirodkar/JoshuaTerminal/SETUP.md

 1. Message `@BotFather` on Telegram → `/newbot` → follow the prompts → copy the token
 2. Add the bot to a group or send it a message directly
 3. Visit `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates` in your browser
-4. Find `"chat":{"id": -XXXXXXX}` in the response — that number (including the minus sign) is your Chat ID
+4. Find `"chat":{"id": -XXXXXXX}` — that number (including the minus sign) is your Chat ID

 > Group chat IDs are always negative numbers.
-A common mistake is using the positive version — it will return a "chat not found" error.

 ---